Bewn/Bewn/README.md

 ### Ben's github home

 for code and fun.
-Clone this repo for a reusable unix home directory.
+Clone this Bewn repo for a reusable unix home directory.
+Bewn like boon
+or ben on the web, the nweb,
+or bεn

 <!--
 **Bewn/Bewn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.